 6. advertising brochures issued by Niemodlin castle

-Tułowice - medieval knight's castle, now a neo-Renaissance palace from 19th century, 6 km
+Tułowice - neo-Renaissance palace from 19th century (former medieval knight's castle), 6 km

 Dąbrowa - Renaissance noble castle from 17th century, 12 km

-Kantorowice - castle of the dukes of Brzeg from 16th/17th century, 16 km Opole Ostrówek - Piast Tower from 13th century, 25 km
+Kantorowice - ducal castle from 16th/17th century, 16 km Opole Ostrówek - Piast Tower from 13th century, 25 km

-Prószków - the castle of the nobility from 16th century, 25 km Opole Górka - relics of duke's castle from 14th century, 26 km
+Prószków - castle from 16th century, 25 km Opole Górka - relics of ducal castle from 14th century, 26 km

-Chrzelice - the ruins of duke's castle from 14th century, 29 km
+Chrzelice - ruins of ducal castle from 14th century, 29 km

-Moszna - eclectic palace from 19th century, 32 km Krapkowice - the castle of the nobility from 17th century, 38 km Krapkowice Otmęt - the ruins of knight's castle from 14th/16th century, 39 km
+Moszna - eclectic palace from 19th century, 32 km Krapkowice - castle of the nobility from 17th century, 38 km Krapkowice Otmęt - ruins of knight's castle from 14th/16th century, 39 km

 Przeworno - Renaissance castle from 16th century, 39 km